-The first step is delivering your goods to Amazon.
-In the following month, you’ll receive a Goods Credit Note (GC) for the delivered quantity and the respective selling price we pay you for your products.
+The first step is the delivery of your goods to Amazon.
+In the following month you will receive a delivery credit (GC) for the delivered quantity and the respective sales price that we pay you for your products.

-If you deliver 20 pieces to Amazon in July, you’ll receive a Good Credit Note for 20 pc. * € 10 = € 200 at the beginning of August.
+If you deliver 20 pieces to Amazon in July, you will get a credit for 20 pieces. * 9 € = 180 € at the beginning of August.

-This GC is a part of our monthly billing.
-You’ll receive only one per shipping and per month.
-However, we won’t pay you the full credit amount at once because that would often mean immense advance payments for us.
-Instead, with the monthly billing, we’ll pay you the selling price for the amount of products that have actually been sold in the previous month.
+The GC is part of our monthly billing.
+You will receive only one per delivery and per month.
+However, we do not pay you the full credit amount at once, as this would often mean immense advance payments for us.
+Instead, as part of the monthly settlement, we pay you the sales price for the amount of products that were actually sold in the previous month.

 Partial Payment of the Goods Credit Note

-We pay you the supply delivery credit amount for the number of sold articles, minus 10 % retention.
+We will pay you the GC amount for the number of items sold minus 10% withholding.

-We have to withhold these 10% for the moment since Amazon pays us with a delay as well.
-We’ll pay out the withheld amount in the next month.
+We have to withhold this 10% for the time being because Amazon also pays us late.
+We will pay out the withheld amount next month.

-The remaining amount of credit is paid in two installments: You’ll receive the first half on the 2nd and the other half on the 16th of the month.
+The remaining balance will be paid out in two installments: you will receive the first half on the 2nd and the other half on the 16th of the month.